SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q5: What are route parameters in express ?

+**Answer**:Thefollowing are the salient points about route parameters

-**Answer**:route parameters in express.js allow us to capture dynamic values from the url paths
+1. route parameters in express.js allow us to *capture dynamic values from the url paths*

-route parameters can be accessed by using `req.params` object
+2. route parameters can be accessed by using `req.params` object

 ```javascript
 const express = require("express");